kitschpatrol/itson/readme.md

 ## Usage

-Invoke `itsup` to update the system to reflect your configuration, check for and install any application updates, and then immediately launch any specified applications.
+Create a configuration file as described below, and then invoke `itsup` to update the system to reflect your configuration, check for and install any application updates, and then immediately launch any specified applications.

 This command runs automatically at system startup when `runOnStartup: true` in your configuration.